wsandst/portfolio-website/content/projects/theia.md

     - rasterizing
     - SDL2
 description: "A Software Rasterizer implemented in C++ using Eigen and SDL2.
 It supports a shader pipeline similar to OpenGL.
 It is real-time with smaller workloads.
 Eigen is used for fast matrix multiplications. "
-aim: "The aim of this project was to learn about and implement a modern rendering API pipeline in Software, to improve the understanding of the underlying functioning of ex.
-OpenGL."
+aim: "The aim of this project was to learn about and implement a modern rendering API pipeline in Software, to improve the understanding of the underlying functioning of eg. OpenGL."
 github: "https://github.com/wsandst/theia-software-rasterizer"
 download: ""
 authors: ""